oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Microsoft 365 Groups, by default can be created by any user.
 This can be restricted to Administrators and members of a security group.
 This restriction prevents the needless creation of groups.
 It is advisable to develop a workflow to control the provisioning process.

-Microsoft 365 Group Design Decisions for all agencies and implementation types.
+Microsoft 365 Group Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---